steffi-priyanka/Phonepe_visualization/README.md

 WORKFLOW:
-(1) DATA EXTRACTION - Clone data from Phonepe Github repo (2) DATA TRANSFORMATION - Pre-Process data into a format suitable for analysis and Visualization (3) DATA INSERTION - Transform the data to MySql
+(1) DATA EXTRACTION - Clone data from Phonepe Github repo,
+(2) DATA TRANSFORMATION - Pre-Process data into a format suitable for analysis and Visualization (3) DATA INSERTION - Transform the data to MySql
 (4) DATA RETRIEVAL- Fetch the data MySQL to Pandas DataFrame